AllegedlyLuca/plateupFPV/README.md

 * Move: Left thumbstick or Dpad.
 * Look: Right thumbstick.

-Note: You can also toggle first person mode via Options->Preference System->First Person View.
-There is currently no controller-based toggle binding.
+Note: For controllers, you should toggle first person mode by navigating to Options->Preference System->First Person View.
+There are currently no controller-based toggle bindings.

 ## Installation instructions